Hendrix-CS/creativity-TEC/labs/hearts.md

 Now, **switch drivers**: have someone else open the Context Free app and share their screen.
 If you wish, the first driver can send the `.cfdg` file with your code from the practice exercise so the second driver doesn't have to start from scratch.
+(However, if only one person in your group has Context Free Art working on their computer then of course you don't have to switch.)

 Working together, either starting from the practice exercise code or from a blank file, explore Context Free Art and create something!